kurotu/VRCQuestTools/README.md

 Generate *Metallic Smoothness Map* from a metallic map and/or a smoothness/roughness map.
 You can use generated textures in *VRChat/Mobile/Standard Lite* shader.

-### Auto Remove Vertex Colors
+### Remove All Vertex Colors

-Automatically remove vertex colors from scene's avatars.
+Remove vertex colors from scene's avatars.
 By using this, this would fix an issue where main textures are not correctly applied in some avatars.

 ![VertexColorRemover](.images/VertexColorRemover.png)